RTLNET-Front/media-engine/README.md

     MediaEngine.config.DMPlayer.api.inject = true;  // Auto mode, API is injected by MediaEngine if needed

 ##Advertising
-*(JWPlayer Only)*
+*(JW Player Only)*

-A pre-roll and a post-roll tag can be added to JWPlayer by passing an "ads" property to JWPlayer instantiation options.
+A pre-roll and a post-roll tag can be added to JW Player by passing an "ads" property to JW Player instantiation options.
 *(These options are corresponding to the options object configuration using MediaEngine.initPlayer() method, see Player Instantiation section)*

     options.ads = {